vault27/Foundation/bgp.md

 - During import we may decrease routes priority by decreasing local preference or weight (these attributes are local and will not leave AS) with route map after import command

 - Type 2 - MAC/IP advertisment route

 ## Load Share with BGP in Single and Multihomed Environments

 ## iBGP

+- iBGP packets default to TTL 255
+    - Implies neighbors do not have to be connected as long as IGP reachability exists
+- iBGP peers typically peer via Loopbacks
+    - Allows rerouting around failed paths via IP
+    - Required for some application such as MPLS L3VPN
+- Loop prevention via route filtering: IBGP learned routes cannot be advertised on to another iBGP neighbor, as a result it requires:
+    - Fully meshed iBGP peerings
+    - Route reflectors
+    - Confederation
+- You don't need to only choose one design
+  - E.g full mesh, RR, and Confed can interoperate
+  - Pockets of full mesh for path diversity + Inter-cluster RR for scaling larger
+- One of the key component of the route reflection approach in addressing the scaling issue is that the RR summarizes routing information and only reflects its best path
+- Certain route reflection topologies the route reflection approach may not yield the same route selection result as that of the full IBGP mesh approach
+- A way to make route selection the same... is by configuring the intra-cluster IP metrics to be better than the inter-cluster IGP metrics, and maintaining full mesh within the cluster
+- By default Outbound iBGP updates do not modify the next-hop attribute regardless of iBGP peer type
+- Can be modified
+  - neighbor next-hop-self
+  - route-map action set ip next-hop
+  - "next-hop-self ALL" for inserting RR in the data-path: packets will go via RR: Used in Unified MPLS design

+Full Mesh Design Advantages

+- Path Diversity - All BGP peers learn all possible egress paths
+- Optimal Traffic Flows - All BGP peers learn the closest egress path
+- Path selection by default would be based on IP metric to egress router - I.e. Hot Potato Routing

+Full Mesh Design Disadvantages

+- Control plane scaling is exponential
+  - Full mesh means n*(n-1)/2 peerings
+  - 10 routers = 45 peerings
+  - 100 routers = 4950 peerings
+  - 500 routers = 124750 peerings
+- Operationally hard to scale
+- Adding or changing peering config is administratively prohibitive
+- Could be automated, but few out of the box solutions

+iBGP Route Reflection
+This is one if iBGP scaling techniques

+- Eliminates need for full mesh
+- Only need peering(s) to the RR(s)
+- Like OSPF DR & IS-IS DIS, minimizes prefix replication
+- Send one update to the RR
+- RR sends the update to its "clients"
+- Does not modify other attributes when reflecting routes
+- Loop prevention through Cluster-ID
+- RR discards routes received with its own Cluster-ID
+- Sets Originator-ID attribute to the router-id of RR client on routes RECEIVED from the client
+- Client uses Originator-ID for loop prevention
+- Route reflector can have three types of peers
+  - EBGP peers
+  - IBGP Client Peers
+  - IBGP Non Client Peers

 Configuration overview

 - Enable router process with AS number - the same on all routers
 - Configure router id
 - Configure neighbors with specifiying their AS number - the same